OTCH Pinyon Cassidy UDX2 OM3 RM SH NAP

 Pinyon tries to remind us every day that he is a golden RETRIEVER, with emphasis on the RETRIEVER.
 His passion is retrieving his bumpers.
 All.
 Day.
 Long.
 Like many goldens and labs, he would retrieve until he collapsed from exhaustion or heat stroke if we let him.

 Like most amateur trainers, I have little access to good training grounds, which makes hunt training extremely time consuming.
 Because Pinyon loves it so much, I make the 2.5-hour drive up to a dog training area near Medical Lake when I can in the spring and the late fall.
-He has his JH (Junior Hunter) title in AKC and 3 legs (of 4 needed) for his SH (Senior Hunter) title.
-I will try to get his last Senior title leg in spring 2020 and, if I can get enough training in between Obedience work, I might enter him in a Master test.
+He finished his SH (Senior Hunter) title in AKC in 2020.
+I am a weak link in Master.
+With my poor eyesight, I have trouble seeing him well enough for Master-length blinds.
+We may continue to attempt Master legs some time in the future.

 In NAHRA, he has his SR (Started Retriever) title and one leg of his HR (Hunter Retriever) title.